WeTransfer/wt-api-docs/source/includes/_transfer-api.md

 ##### 403 (Unauthorized)

-When you try to access something you don't have access to.
+When you try to finalize a transfer you don't have access to.